csbg/Hands-on-Biomedical-Data/day4.md

 }
 ```

 Next, we combine the above list of data.frame into one data.frame using `?bind_rows`, and then plot this data as a heatmap.
+The code below is the same as yesterday.
+Now, also separate samples by the organ.
 ```R
 (p.vals <- bind_rows(dat.list, .id="ensg") %>%
   mutate(gene = gmap[ensg,]$external_gene_name) %>%